nemilya/rspec-datamapper-example/README.md

 Configire Autotest to exclude some files
 ----------------------------------------

-Create `.autotest` and exclude wathing for sqlite database:
+Create `.autotest` and exclude watching for sqlite database:

 ```ruby
 Autotest.add_hook :initialize do |at|